Nellose/Losser-DoS/README.md

 - Utilization of various attack methods.
 - Added user-agents.

-## Purpose of the Program:
+## Purpose:

-This program was created for educational and informational purposes only.
-It is intended for learning about cybersecurity, testing network resilience, and understanding the impact of denial-of-service (DoS) attacks.
-Any misuse or unauthorized use of this tool is strongly discouraged.
+This program is created for educational and informational purposes only.
+It aims to facilitate learning about cybersecurity, testing network resilience, and understanding the impact of denial-of-service (DoS) attacks.
+Misuse or unauthorized use of this tool is strongly discouraged.

 ## Technical Details: